HDETAIL - PREVRUN

 An initial query is always performed based on the job name of the creating job.
 If that job name is not found in the database or if a matching step name, procedure step name, and data definition name is not found within the job definition, the alternate job definition can be retrieved and scanned for a matching step name, procedure step name, and data definition name.
-You can specify the following values:

 - WRITER to use the external writer name of the SYSOUT data set for referencing the alternate job definition